Followers

 Fighting the French & Indians & Spanish

-He saw a lot of action during the French and Indian War.
-He led an elite battalion of 600 grenadiers under now Major General James Wolfe at the Battle of Quebec, which resulted in the conquest of New France.
-After recovering from a severe head wound at Quebec, he served at Belle Isle, France, and as a colonel in Havana, Cuba, where he was again wounded in battle.
-Curiously, he fought alongside Richard Montgomery, a well-known British officer who would later become his nemesis.
+He saw extensive action during the French and Indian War.
+He led an elite battalion of 600 grenadiers under now Major General James Wolfe at the Battle of Quebec, which led to the conquest of New France.
+After recovering from a serious head wound at Quebec, he served at Belle Isle, France, and as a colonel in Havana, Cuba, where he was wounded again in battle.
+Interestingly, he fought alongside Richard Montgomery, a well-known British officer who would later become his enemy.

 British infantry routing the French on the Plains of Abraham